DariusSasarman/Traffic-Lights-In-VHDL/README.md

 The left side represents the displayed information for pedestrians:
   1. Seven segment count down that shows how much time the pedestrian has to wait
   2. RGB LED that
     a. is Red when the pedestrian shouldn't pass
     b. is Green when they should
 The right side represents the displayed information for cars:
-  1. Seven segment count downt that shows how much time the driver has to wait
+  1. Seven segment count down that shows how much time the driver has to wait
   2. RGB LED that :
     a.
 Is red when the cars shouldn't cross
     b.
 Is yellow 10 seconds before red
     c.
 Is green when the cars should pass